AnnawanDev/Which-Way/README.md

 * Admin authentication off-app (must).
 * Admin web site to add/manage admin users
 * Golf course choices are for show only.
 The hole data is not linked to a particular course.
 Need to tie different hold GPS data to different courses.
 Need back-end API to save data.
+* Add MapKit to give overview view of where player is in relation to pin

 ### Challenges:
-* can overlap button on top of ARSceneView, but buttons weren't responding to touch events
+* Can overlap button on top of ARSceneView, but buttons weren't responding to touch events - need to move toward making ARSceneView full screen.

-* getting the orientation to destination
+* Getting the orientation to destination - major purpose of the app